pix303/cinecity/README.md

 # Cinecity

 A simple and lightweight implementation of the Actor pattern in Go, designed to better understand the pattern, tested to verify its effectiveness in a personal project [https://github.com/pix303/localemgmt-go](localemgmt-go).
-For other good examples of actor model implementation in Go check out [go-actor](https://github.com/vladopajic/go-actor) or [hollywood](https://github.com/anthdm/hollywood) and similar to actor model but very complete and extended [watermill](https://github.com/ThreeDotsLabs/watermill)
+For other good examples of actor model implementation in Go check out [go-actor](https://github.com/vladopajic/go-actor) or [Hollywood](https://github.com/anthdm/hollywood) and similar to actor model but very complete and extended [Watermill](https://github.com/ThreeDotsLabs/watermill)

 ## Overview

 The Actor model promises to simplify and streamline the build process and interactions between application components, providing a model that reflects reality.
 This is achieved through the exchange of messages within actors.
 Each actor is responsible for updating its own state.

+An Actor is composed of:
+- An address defined by an area and an id
+- A state defined and modified by a StateProcessor interface

 An **Actor** can:
 - Send messages to other actors
 - Change their own state in response to messages
-- Subscribe to future message of an actor
+- Subscribe to future message of an other actor
 - Create new actors

-An Actor is composed of:
-- an address defined by an area and an id
-- a state defined by StateProcessor interface

-**Postman** is responsible to inbox messages (send message and forget approach) and also to inbox and wait a response (ask approach).
-It also can send message outside an actor.
+**Postman** is a manager entity in this model and it is responsible to inbox messages ("send and forget" approach) and to inbox and wait a response ("ask" approach).

-## Process message to update state
+## How to process message

-The core method to implement in a state processor is **Process** that takes a message as parameter, evaluate the body type and act consequentially
+The core method to implement StateProcessor interface is **Process** that takes a message as parameter, evaluate the body type and act consequentially

 ```go
 ...